-Article 189(1)(a) of the Constitution emphasizes this element of autonomy and non-interference in the affairs of the other.
+Article 189(1)(a) of the Constitution emphasises this element of autonomy and non-interference in the affairs of the other.

-- (viii) It provides that the levels of government must perform their functions and exercise their powers in a manner that respects the functional institutional integrity as well as the constitutional status and institutions of each other. - (ix) In sum therefore, the two levels of government are distinct and have autonomy from each other in the sense that there is no subordination of one government to the other as they co-ordinate to each other.
-The governments are created and protected, their functions are assigned and their financial resources are allocated by the Constitution. - (x) The implication to this dispute is that when it comes to the provision of health services, county governments enjoy distinct autonomy. - (c) Article 186(1) of the Constitution provides that except as otherwise provided by this Constitution, the functions and powers of the national Government and county governments respectively are as set out in the Fourth Schedule.
+(vi) It provides that the levels of Government must perform their functions and exercise their powers in a manner that respects the functional institutional integrity as well as the constitutional status and institutions of each other.

+(vii) In sum therefore, the two levels of Government and distinction have the autonomy from each other in the sense that there is no subordination of one Government to the other as they coordinate to each other.
+The Government's are created and protected, their functions are signed and their financial resources are allocated by the Constitution.

+(viii) The implication to this dispute is that when it comes to the provision of health services, county governments enjoy distinct autonomy.

+(c) Article 186(1) of the Constitution provides that except as otherwise provided by this Constitution, the functions and powers of the national Government and county governments respectively are as set out in the Fourth Schedule.